LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - TYT MD-UV380 / Retevis RT-3S

 The firmware must be installed using the 'Extras/Firmware Loader' menu in the OpenGD77 CPS.
-The original Manufacturers firmware loader cannot be used to load the OpenGD77 firmware.
+The original Manufacturers' firmware loader cannot be used to load the OpenGD77 firmware.

-Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the OpenGD77 CPS immediately after the firmware has been installed** (see [*backup section*](#backup-before-you-do-anything-else))
+Installation of the firmware is undertaken at the owner's own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the OpenGD77 CPS immediately after the firmware has been installed** (see [*backup section*](#backup-before-you-do-anything-else))

 *Note:*
 - *The firmware is not compatible with the new 2022 version of the Baofeng DM-1801 or DM-1801A which now uses completely different internal hardware and electronics*
 - The official Radioddity CPS PC software is not compatible with the firmware, and the **OpenGD77 CPS** must be used instead.
-This can be downloaded from the link show in [section 1.1](#download-links-and-other-resources) of this guide.
+This can be downloaded from the link shown in [section 1.1](#download-links-and-other-resources) of this guide.
 This CPS must also be used for the Baofeng , TYT, Retevis and all other supported radios

 ### Transferring data to Radio

-The CPS must be used to install the firmare and also to read and write the codeplug, and write the satellite data, voice prompts and DMR ID database.
+The CPS must be used to install the firmware and also to read and write the codeplug, and write the satellite data, voice prompts and DMR ID database.

 1. Firmware upgrade.
   * Get the radio into firmware update mode by: